aloksha/code-parser-docs/template/index.md

         `PriorityOrder` means to apply only one location option from `Options` array, and the array order is also the priority order.

-        `MutualVerification` means to apply all the options from `Options` and check whether their results are the same to verify whether parsing succeeded.
+        `MutualVerification` means to apply all the options from `Options` array and check whether their results are the same to verify whether parsing succeeded.

 - `ParseFunctionName` is an optional string parameter used to specify the name of the function which can parse the field after location.
 It's only used when above location parameters can't parse out the field and `DedicatedLibrary` is already specified.